 Many of the popular approaches to reading instruction are not aligned with the science of reading because they omit systematic teaching about speech sounds, the spelling system, and how to read words by sounding them out.
-These programs are weak when it comes to the structure of English language and strong in literature, illustrations, and cross-disciplinary units.
+These programs are weak when it comes to the structure of the English language and strong in literature, illustrations, and cross-disciplinary units.
 With these programs, the role of the teacher is to create a literacy-rich environment by setting up reading groups, reading with kids, and helping them find books at their reading level.
 When this doesn’t work, it is assumed that children aren’t read to enough at home or the child has a disability.
-However, usually it is neither of those causes.
-For many children, the reason they can’t read is because they have not been taught to read using the science of reading.
+However, usually, it is neither of those causes.
+For many children, the reason they can’t read is that they have not been taught to read using the science of reading.

 Reading Equity Starts With Teachers Being Taught the Science of Reading